tox-dev/pyproject-fmt/docs/index.rst

 ----------------------------------------

 This tool will automatically generate the ``Programming Language :: Python :: 3.X`` classifiers for you.
-To do so it needs to know what is the range of Python interpreter versions you support.
+To do so it needs to know the range of Python interpreter versions you support.
 The lower bound can be deduced by looking at the ``requires-python`` key in the ``pyproject.toml`` configuration file.
-For the upper bound by default will assume the latest stable release but can be changed via CLI flag or config.
+The upper bound, by default, will assume the latest stable release but can be changed via CLI flag or config.

 Command line interface